The Ferrari Hall of Fame Needs You

 And now, for the first time, Ferrari are asking their loyal fans to help choose a favourite Prancing Horse from each decade.
 Not necessarily the fastest, or the most expensive, but the car that connects with you the most on an emotional level, through design, innovation, performance and even sound.

-The campaign will launch across Ferrari’s official social media channels from March 8th, giving fans the opportunity to nominate their most beloved Ferrari of each decade to produce a true fan’s Hall of Fame.
+The campaign will launch across Ferrari’s official social media channels from March 8th, giving fans the opportunity to nominate on the Instagram channel their most beloved Ferrari of each decade to produce a true fan’s Hall of Fame.

 Each decade of choice will involve a week of voting, including quarter finals, semi-finals and a final.